Tajamul21/MedCTA_temp/README.md

 This repository contains the code, configuration files, and evaluation instructions for **MedCTA**, a benchmark for evaluating medical tool agents on clinician-verified multimodal clinical tasks.

-> During anonymous review, all author-identifying information, institution-specific infrastructure, and non-anonymous release links are removed or replaced with placeholders.

 ---

 ## Prepare the MedCTA Dataset